RayenAkrich/RayenAkrich/README.md

 ### Web Development

-- **[eLearningWebsite](https://github.com/RayenAkrich/eLearningWebsite)**: A web-based platform for e-learning, demonstrating my abilities in front-end development with HTML.
-(Still working on it)
+- **[eLearningWebsite](https://github.com/RayenAkrich/eLearningWebsite)**: A web-based platform for e-learning, demonstrating my abilities in front-end development with HTML , CSS and back-end with Python and JavaScript
 - **[TypingGameWebsite](https://github.com/RayenAkrich/TypingGameWebsite)**: An interactive typing game built with CSS, showcasing my creativity in web design and user experience.
 - **[WEB-DEVELOPMENT](https://github.com/RayenAkrich/WEB-DEVELOPMENT)**: A collection of various web development projects, highlighting my proficiency in HTML.